AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 - Gratitude and Spirituality .07, and
 - Persistence .06

-This is a similar list to which correlate most highly with life satisfaciton.
+This is a similar list to which correlate most highly with life satisfaction.

 >The 24 character strengths together accounted for 12% of the variance in job satisfaction beyond gender, age, and education.

 Another paper which looked at the correlation of all 24 strengths at work found that they only correlate 0.07 `40`.

 ## Fit Is Picking What You Might Excel At
 Most of the other person-environment fit approaches are focused on your interests and preferences and matching them with the job.
-But a later scool of thought `41` is that fit is about how likely you are to exceed at your job, and this could potentially be importrant for JS as perfoming highly in your job can lead to JS.
+But a later school of thought `41` is that fit is about how likely you are to exceed at your job, and this could potentially be important for JS as performing highly in your job can lead to JS.

 See the [Job Performance section](#Job-Performance--Being-Good-At-Your-Job) below.